semihgzbyk/Semih_Gozubuyuk_Exams/README.md

 - Exception Handling
 - Access Modifiers
 - Object Initialization
-- Boolean Logic
 - DateTime
-- Collections of Objects
-- Basic Business Logic
+- Business Logic

 ---

-## 📂 Repository Structure
+## Repository Structure

 Each assignment is implemented as a separate Console Application.